DataDog/hiring-engineers/answers.md

       datadog user - OK

       I tried multiple solutions, but continuously ran into this issue.
 I believe it is an issue with my machine's version of MongoDB.

+      I initially installed MongoDB using Homebrew, so I uninstalled it running "brew uninstall mongo"

+      Upon trying to reinstall MongoDB, I found that it's dependency on Python was crashing the install process.
+In terminal "which python" was resulting in "/Library/Frameworks/Python.framework/Versions/2.7/bin/python" I knew this was an error, because it should be located in /usr/local/bin/python.

+      These are the steps that I took to solve the issue:
+        - nano .bashrc
+      In Bash I added the line: export PATH=/usr/local/bin:$PATH saved Bash, and exited.
+        - source .bashrc
+      "Which python" now showed  /usr/local/bin/python

+      I installed Mongodb using Homebrew, restarted my agent, and saw in the Mongo Dashboard I have available 1 available hosts(now in green!), and in the checks summary I have 0 critical errors.

+      This is the article that I used to help solve this issue https://hackercodex.com/guide/mac-development-configuration/

   Creating a Custom Agent Check